Platoniq/wilder-journal/_articles/en/unnaming-decisionmaking-cluny-convergenceofcommoners-amberhuff.md

 date-updated: 2024-09-26T09:00:00.000Z
 article-order: 1
 uid: decisionmaking-unnaming-deliberative
-title: "Gathering in the Starry Fields: An Exercise in Unnaming to Imagine New Forms of Decision-Making"
+title: Gathering in the Starry Fields
-description: During the Cluny retreat of the Convergence of Commoners group, set in the context of an ecological farm surrounded by fields, animals, and forests, and as part of a workshop led by Amber Huff, I took part in a narrative exercise called Unnaming, a method that involves removing the titles, categories, and identities normally assigned to things in order to reveal their underlying essence.
+description: An Exercise in Unnaming to Imagine New Forms of Decision-Making
 author: Olivier Schulbaum
 author_uids:
   - olivier-schulbaum